edaplayground/eda-playground/docs/intro.rst

 designed for small prototypes and examples.

 * With a simple click, run your code and see console output in real time.
 Pick another simulator version and run it again.
+* View waves for your simulation using `EPWave <http://epwave.readthedocs.org>`_ browser-based wave viewer.
 * Save your code snippets.
 Share your code and simulation results with a web link.
 Perfect for web forum discussions or emails.
   Great for asking questions or sharing your knowledge.
 * Quickly try something out